At a glance

 - Country: Germany (Bavaria), the gentle everyday roll and a first sausage for children

 The variations track the butcher's counter rather than any reinvention.
 Gelbwurst mit Petersilie, flecked through with parsley, adds a grassy green note and color to the ivory cross-section; some Franconian and Swabian counters carry a lightly smoked version with a deeper, rounder taste.
-What is not a variant, though people confuse the two, is Lyoner or Fleischwurst on a roll: that is a coarser, more strongly seasoned, often garlicky cold cut with its own flavor and following, a different sausage with its own identity, not a milder cousin of this one.
+What is not a variant, though people confuse the two, is Lyoner or Fleischwurst on a roll: that is a coarser, more strongly seasoned, often garlicky cold cut with its own following, a different sausage with its own identity, not a milder relative of this one.

 Origin and history